Procopius: Secret History

 And some of those who have been with Justinian at the palace late at night, men who were pure of spirit, have thought they saw a strange demoniac form taking his place.
 One man said that the Emperor suddenly rose from his throne and walked about, and indeed he was never wont to remain sitting for long, and immediately Justinian's head vanished, while the rest of his body seemed to ebb and flow; whereat the beholder stood aghast and fearful, wondering if his eyes were deceiving him.
 But presently he perceived the vanished head filling out and joining the body again as strangely as it had left it.

 Similarly, the Theodora of the Secret History is a garish portrait of vulgarity and insatiable lust juxtaposed with cold-blooded self-interest, shrewishness, and envious and fearful mean-spiritedness.
-Throughout the Secret History, Procopius both reminds us of Theodora's humble origins and criticizes her lack of moral virtue, reputation, and education.
-Among the more titillating (and dubious) revelations in the Secret History is Procopius's account of Theodora's thespian accomplishments:
+Throughout the Secret History, Procopius invokes Theodora's humble origins and criticizes her lack of moral virtue, reputation, and education.
+Among the more titillating revelations in the Secret History is Procopius's account of Theodora's thespian accomplishments:

 Often, even in the theatre, in the sight of all the people, she removed her costume and stood nude in their midst, except for a girdle about the groin: not that she was abashed at revealing that, too, to the audience, but because there was a law against appearing altogether naked on the stage, without at least this much of a fig-leaf.
 Covered thus with a ribbon, she would sink to the stage floor and recline on her back.
 Slaves to whom the duty was entrusted would then scatter grains of barley from above into the calyx of this passion flower, whence geese, trained for the purpose, would next pick the grains one by one with their bills and eat.

 Justinian and Theodora are portrayed as the antithesis of good rulers, with each representing the opposite side of the emotional spectrum.
 Justinian was approachable and kindly, even while ordering property confiscations or people's destruction.
 Conversely, Theodora was described as irrational and driven by her anger, often by minor affronts.

 Furthermore, Secret History portrays Belisarius as a weak man completely emasculated by his wife, Antonina, who is portrayed in very similar terms to Theodora.
-They are both said to be former actresses and close friends.
-Procopius claimed Antonina worked as an agent for Theodora against Belisarius, and had an ongoing affair with Belisarius' godson, Theodosius.
+They are both said to be former actresses (i.e., courtesans) and close friends.
+Procopius claimed Antonina worked as an agent for Theodora against Belisarius, and had an ongoing affair with Belisarius's godson, Theodosius.